Sergi0Pereira/Sergi0Pereira/README.md

-### Hi! � My name is Sérgio and i´m Portuguse.🙋‍♂️ 🇵🇹
+### Hi!
+My name is Sérgio and i´m Portuguse.🙋‍♂️ 🇵🇹

-I speak 🇵🇹 , 🇺🇸 and a little bit of 🇪🇸 .I´m currently learning FrontEnd 💻
+I speak 🇵🇹 , 🇺🇸 and a little bit of 🇪🇸 .I´m currently learning FrontEnd Development💻

 ##